Against Gravity is building a VR world that won’t stop growing – TechCrunch

 The Seattle startup, which was founded in 2016, now has 35 employees building out and maintaining Rec Room.
 The company is playable on a variety of platforms, and is about to add iOS support to its roster, an expansion that could bring a lot more users onto the VR-centric platform.

-Rec Room’s content isn’t monetized too aggressively at the moment, CEO Nick Fajt thinks that some of the user-generated experiences are going to offer an interesting opportunity down the road, prompting users to spend in-game tokens on more than just upgrades to the platform’s Playmobil-like avatars.
+Rec Room’s content isn’t monetized too aggressively at the moment.
+CEO Nick Fajt thinks some of the user-generated experiences are going to offer an interesting opportunity down the road, prompting users to spend in-game tokens on more than just upgrades to the platform’s Playmobil-like avatars.

 “I think a direction that we’re actually excited about is that we want to let the users creating some of this content charge tokens to play them,” Fajt tells TechCrunch.
 “I think that’s one that we’re kind of on the cusp of doing and we’re hoping to get that out later this year.”

 For Against Gravity, timing has always been a key consideration for expansion, especially inside the slow-growing VR market, which has only recently seemed to hit a stride.
-I chatted with Fajt back in 2017 and he told me that the key for VR startups surviving was staying lean and biding their time until standalone mobile headsets with positional tracking and motion controllers were released.
-Facebook’s Oculus Quest headset which came out less than a month ago is perhaps the first clear device to fit that vision.
+I chatted with Fajt back in 2017, and he told me that the key for VR startups surviving was staying lean and biding their time until standalone mobile headsets with positional tracking and motion controllers were released.
+Facebook’s Oculus Quest headset, which came out less than a month ago, is perhaps the first clear device to fit that vision.

-One of Facebook’s head AR/VR executives shared earlier this week that over $5 million in Quest content had been sold in the company’s store in the first two weeks after the device’s launch.
+One of Facebook’s head AR/VR executives shared earlier this week that more than $5 million in Quest content had been sold in the company’s store in the first two weeks after the device’s launch.
 That’s a major development for an industry that hasn’t seen many smash hits, but for free-to-play game makers like Against Gravity, which has now raised $29 million to date, there’s plenty of maturation in the VR market that still needs to happen.